 MAKING $ENSE NEW ENGLAND

-The MAKING $ENSE NEW ENGLAND 10-part series will air monthly through August 2010, with stories about grassroots responses and solutions to the economic crisis of northern New England.
+MAKING $ENSE NEW ENGLAND, a 10-part series, airs monthly through August 2010, with stories about grassroots responses and solutions to the economic crisis of northern New England.
 The series is a collaboration of New Hampshire Public Television, Maine Public Broadcasting Network, and Vermont Public Television. www.makingsensene.org